Home Based Education FAQ

 Creating your own Home Based Education Program: How does homeschooling work?

-However, if you did the whole online school when schools closed and it wasn't for you, keep reading for registering your own home based education program.
+So if you did the whole online school when schools closed and it wasn't for you or you just know your child thrives with hands on learning (don't we all?), keep reading for registering your own home based education program.
 I know it feels daunting to start but the paperwork is straightforward - just two forms that are each 2 pages to get started.
 And, deciding to do your own home based education program is wonderful in that it gives you creative freedom to focus on topics of interest to your child/family and also to direct attention to areas that are more difficult as well.
 You can spend more time on math if needed but move through sciences more quickly if grasped easily.
 You also do not need to spend as much time when doing your homeschool program as a lot of time in the classroom is classroom management, etc.

 So much 'school' can and should be playful and enjoyable - card and board games, reading books, building models, art, watching documentaries, nature walks, learning family history, talking with family, gardening, cooking, sewing, journaling, playing sports - you name it!